-Water Dept. Project Manager – agriculture/farming
+Water Dept. Project Engineer – agriculture/farming

-Farming Water Dept Project Manager
+Farming Water Dept Project Engineer

-Water Department Project Manager is responsible for managing the water systems at both Buena Vista and Kern Lake Districts.
+Water Department Project Engineer is responsible for managing the water systems at both Buena Vista and Kern Lake Districts.
 Primary duties include supervising the installation, operation, and maintenance/repair of water conveyance systems and irrigation systems.
 Duties associated with this include general engineering tasks (e.g. surveying, drafting), maintaining budgets, preparing reports, and communicating with outside entities/vendors.

 ESSENTIAL DUTIES AND RESPONSIBILITIES: